Athlytic/automatic-app-landing-page/pages_/faq.md

 ### Exertion or Effort Too High
 First check that your max heart rate is correct.
 Athlytic will use your max heart rate from the last 30 days by default, but you can set a custom max in the More tab.
 So if you haven't had a very high heart rate in the past 30 days, your max might be too low.
 A good rule of thumb is 220 - age to start with.
 Once you set your custom max, pull to refresh on any tab to refresh the data.

-### What is Exertion and What Affects It
-Exertion is measured on a 0-10 scale using your 30-day average max heart rate (or you can set a customized max heart rate) along with your 60-day average resting heart rate.
-Your body accumulates Exertion for time spent above a heart rate threshold that is personalized to you.

-Exertion is an indication of your cardiovascular load over a course of a day.
-There are many daily factors that can affect exertion other than just physical activity.
-These include but are not limited to stress, alcohol, your job, and even simple everyday tasks.
-So, yes, a long day can cause a higher Exertion, even if you have not worked out.

-### What is Effort
-Closely related to Exertion, Effort is a per workout measure of cardiovascular load during a workout.
-The longer and more intense a workout is, the higher Effort will be.
-Like Exertion, Effort is also based on your heart rate threshold that is personalized to you.

-Understand that Effort is only a measure of cardiovascular load, i.e. your heart rates during a workout.
-So for example if you weightlifting without a cardio component and your heart rate is not elevated you may score a lower Effort even though you are lifting heavy weight.

 ## Energy (Calories burned and consumed)